p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

       --properties sampling-rate=100 connection_string=${INSTRUMENTATION_KEY}
    ```

    > **Note:** The above command could take up to **15-20** minutes to complete.
-Please wait until it runs successfully.Meanwhile, you can learn more about sampling in application insights by clicking [here](https://learn.microsoft.com/en-us/azure/azure-monitor/app/sampling?tabs=net-core-new).
+Please wait until it runs successfully.
+Meanwhile, you can learn more about sampling in application insights by clicking [here](https://learn.microsoft.com/en-us/azure/azure-monitor/app/sampling?tabs=net-core-new).

 ### Task 3: Reload Applications